The price of living near the shore is already high. It’s about to go through the roof.

 The price hike under a new assessment, Risk Rating 2.0, will more accurately reflect the threat of flooding in a changing climate, federal officials say.

 Most homeowners will see modest increases starting at $120 per year in addition to what they already pay, and a few will see their insurance costs decrease.
 But wealthy customers with high-value homes will see their costs skyrocket by as much as $14,400 for one year.
-About 3,200 property owners, mostly in Florida, Texas, New Jersey and New York fall in that category.
+About 3,200 property owners — mostly in Florida, Texas, New Jersey and New York — fall in that category.

 Like the climate threat, the cost increase will reach far beyond the coast.